 top of page

-Home defects and the Home Warranty Insurance Scheme QBCC
+Home defects and the QBCC Home Warranty Insurance Scheme

 Managing a defect that you've noticed with your newly completed build or renovation requires careful consideration and rapid action with both the builder and the Queensland Building and Construction Commission (QBCC).